How to Use a Moka Pot

 First off, because it uses steam pressure instead of electric pumps like other types of machines do – this results in less wear and tear over time since no parts need replacing.

-Also, because no electricity is needed – this makes it perfect for taking camping or traveling since its small size allows it to fit easily into your suitcase or backpack.
+Also, because no electricity is needed – this makes it perfect for camping or traveling since its small size allows it to fit easily into your suitcase or backpack.

 Unlike drip brewers, which rely on paper filters – using a steel mesh filter means no additional cost incurred each month from buying replacement paper filters – thus saving money over time!

 And, speaking of money-saving, a Moka pot is relatively inexpensive.
-You can find some models for as little as $20 and top-of-the-line options, like Bialetti’s new Brikki, which makes espresso with crema for less than $60.
+You can find some models for as little as $20 and top-of-the-line options, like Bialetti’s new Brikka, which makes espresso with crema for less than $60.

 Spillin' the Beans, coffee